The legend of the jackalope, a vicious creature said to be a cross between a jackrabbit and an antelope, is said to have originated in Persia.

 According to Herrick, and legend, the jackalopes could imitate a human’s voice.
 There are tales from the Old West of jackalopes singing along with cowboys around campfires at night.
 It is said that jackalopes use this mimicry to help them evade capture when being hunted.

 Apparently, the best way to catch a jackalope is to get it inebriated using its favorite drink – whiskey.
+Another odd attribute given to the jackalope in legend is that they only mate during a thunderstorm.

-Douglas, Wyoming is the self-styled American home of the jackalope.
+Douglas, Wyoming, is the self-styled American home of the jackalope.
 The town has a jackalope statue and celebrates Jackalope Day, usually in June.
 The Douglas Chamber of Commerce even grants jackalope hunting licenses, but these are only valid on July 31.

 Recently, a video was taken of a supposed jackalope in Bruce Peninsula National Park in Ontario, Canada.
 The video shows a rabbit with two extra projections behind its ears, but the reason for these is uncertain.